Defer your admission to a later term.

 - Who is eligible to apply for admissions deferment?

-- First time domestic freshman, transfer and readmit applicants who have been admitted are eligible to apply.
+- First time undergraduate students who have been admitted are eligible to apply.
 All requests will be reviewed on a case-by-case basis and may be granted for reasons including, but not limited to illness, military service, and humanitarian or religious service.
 Supporting documentation must be provided with the application for deferment.

 - When can I apply for a deferment?

 - How many semesters can I request to defer?

-- Students may request up to seven consecutive semesters counting the summer.
-For example, if a student was admitted for the Fall 2019 semester then the deferral can cover up to Spring 2022 semester.
+- Students may defer up to seven consecutive semesters counting the summer.
+For example, if a student was admitted for the Fall 2022 semester the student can defer up until the Spring 2025 semester if necessary.

 - How do I apply for a deferment?

-- Students may apply online through the CIS system here.
-Applicants will be required to describe why they are requesting a deferral, provide the appropriate documentation, identify when the semester they plan to return (up to seven semesters) as well as submit the $300 enrollment deposit.
+- Students may apply online here.
+Applicants will be required to describe why they are requesting a deferral, provide the appropriate documentation, identify the semester they plan to return (up to seven semesters) as well as submit the $300 enrollment deposit.

 - Is there a deadline to apply for a deferral?

 - If my deferment request is approved, what does that mean?

 - An approved deferment request means that the offer of admission to the University will be honored.
 Direct admission to academic majors, programs with advanced standing, or placement by exam or audition will be determined by the individual department/program.
 Applicants are advised to contact the department/program prior to requesting a deferment.
 Please visit utah.edu/academics/colleges.php for department contact information.

 - I was accepted into the Honors College, will requesting a deferral impact this?